-Theresa May to say her plan is ‘right Brexit’ for Britain as she faces Tory backlash
+Theresa May to say her plan is the ‘right Brexit’ as she faces Tory backlash

 -

-Theresa May to say her plan is ‘right Brexit’ for Britain as she faces Tory backlash
+Theresa May to say her plan is the ‘right Brexit’ as she faces Tory backlash

 Theresa May will attempt to bridge bitter Tory divides over Brexit by insisting her plan is the best approach for the UK.